-&lt;sup>2 Official website of the French G8-G20 Presidency (January 24, 2011), "Priority Areas, Macroeconomics."
+2 Official website of the French G8-G20 Presidency (January 24, 2011), "Priority Areas, Macroeconomics."

-&lt;sup>3 World Economic Forum (January 27, 2011), "President Sarkozy calls for a 'New Bretton Woods'."
+3 World Economic Forum (January 27, 2011), "President Sarkozy calls for a 'New Bretton Woods'."

-&lt;sup>4 Agence Europe (January 26, 2011), "New bank capital requirements hailed."
+4 Agence Europe (January 26, 2011), "New bank capital requirements hailed."

-&lt;sup>5 RIA Novosti (January 26, 2011), "Russia has no plans to impose special taxes in financial sector."
+5 RIA Novosti (January 26, 2011), "Russia has no plans to impose special taxes in financial sector."

-&lt;sup>6 Toronto Star (Reuters), (January 25, 2011), "France will try to tame commodities."
+6 Toronto Star (Reuters) (January 25, 2011), "France will try to tame commodities."

-&lt;sup>7 Takashi Nakamichi, Dow Jones (January 24, 2011), "Japan Finance Minister Takes No Stand On France Commodities Plan."
+7 Takashi Nakamichi, Dow Jones (January 24, 2011), "Japan Finance Minister Takes No Stand On France Commodities Plan."

-complex and it is important to prevent such high frequency trading from undermining financial stability.
-France will advocate for a sharper focus on the "shadow banking system," the non-bank financial institutions whose practices are not subject to the same regulations as banks.
-(January 24, 2011, Official website of the French G8-G20 Presidency)
+are regulated or subject to oversight."
+Strengthening financial sector oversight requires making sure that the rules agreed to by the G20 are properly implemented.
+As chair, France plans to carry on with the existing G20 projects and to strengthen rules wherever they have proven inadequate.
+New technology has made trading faster and increasingly complex and it is important to prevent such high frequency trading from undermining financial stability.
+France will advocate for a sharper focus on the "shadow banking system," the non-bank financial institutions whose practices are not subject to the same regulations as banks.8 (January 24, 2011, Official website of the French G8-G20 Presidency)

 France "is in favor of a tax on financial transactions."
-(January 24, 2011, Xinhua News Agency)
+9 (January 24, 2011, Xinhua News Agency)

 French president Nicolas Sarkozy has declared his desire for a tax on international financial transactions, which he hopes to hammer out during his year as chair of the G20.
 "France considers that this tax is moral, given the financial crisis that we have just been through, useful for dissuading speculation and effective for finding new resources for development" of poor countries, he said.
-(January 24, 2011, Agence France Presse)
+10 (January 24, 2011, Agence France Presse)